Do you even need a site?

 - media pack – could include photos free for the media to use with appropriate copyright text and captions, press releases.
 Be sure to add contact information for publicity person

-- easy ways to follow you on social media – your social links prominently displayed
+- easy ways to follow you on social media – your social links prominently displayed – and regular updates on social media

 Media professionals could be using your website on a computer screen or on a handheld device.
 Ensure that any resources for them are easy to read on a mobile phone.